Who WANTS TO KNOW?

 Another benefit of appropriating the tension between capability and fallibility is that counterclaims are always looming.
 A student addressing a straightforward knowledge question like, “if we can be fooled by optical illusions is it reasonable to be skeptical about all sense data?” might begin (in the fallibility domain) by describing a compelling optical illusion and conceding the need for caution.
 The student might also point to the limiting factor that our senses respond only to stimuli falling within a predetermined range.
 The student might counter (switching to the capability domain) with the fact that our senses are not always fallible and could provide an array of examples of how specific senses are highly successful as portals to a lifetime of vivid experience.

-Seen in this light, default recognition of capability and fallibility inherent in all flavors of individual knowledge, and knowledge embedded in communities, will generate a cascade of alternative perspectives and counter arguments; and will ensure a lively "to and fro" that characterizes TOK exploration at its most sophisticated level.
+Seen in this light, default recognition of capability and fallibility inherent in all flavors of individual knowledge, and knowledge embedded in communities, will generate a cascade of robust alternative perspectives and counter arguments; and will ensure a lively "to and fro" that characterizes TOK exploration at its most sophisticated level.

 CoNTINUOUS QUESTIONING